sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/subscriptions.md

 If you add more checks that specify the `linux` subscription, your agent will automatically run those checks too (as long as the `publish` attribute is set to `true` in the check definitions).

 You can also add more subscriptions for your agent.
-For example, if you want your agent to execute checks for the `webserver` subscription, you can specify it with the `subscriptions` flag:
+For example, if you want your agent to execute checks for the `webserver` subscription, you can add it with the `subscriptions` flag:

 {{< code shell >}}
 sensu-agent start --subscriptions linux,webserver --log-level debug